dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 * Navigate to the DHIS 2 login page.
 A button labelled *Sign in with Okta* should appear on the login page.
 * Click the **Sign in with Okta** button.
 You should be redirected to the Okta sign in page.
 Note that if you are still logged in to Okta, you will be automatically logged in to DHIS 2.
 * Enter the Okta username and password for the account created previously, and click **Sign In**.
 You should be redirected to the DHIS 2 instance and be automatically logged in as the DHIS 2 user created previously.
+* _Tip:_ For _IdP-initiated SSO_, that is, logging in to Okta and navigating to the DHIS 2 landing page without going through the DHIS 2 login page, you can use the following web URL for DHIS 2: `http://localhost:8080/oauth2/authorization/okta`.

 ### Summary